Dada (album)

-Dada is the self-titled, fourth full-length studio album by alternative rock group dada, and their debut album for MCA Records.
+Dada is the fourth full-length studio album by alternative rock group dada, and their debut album for MCA Records.
 In the U.S., it was released on September 8, 1998. dada charted at number 32 on the Billboard Heatseeker Albums chart.

 "California Gold" was released as the first single from the album.
 Later in 1998, "Information Undertow" was distributed to radio stations as a promotional single.
+As of 2019, the album had sold 25,000 copies in the United States according to Nielsen Soundscan.